ricko2001/Genealogy-scripts/RM -Test external files/doc/ReadMe.txt

 Overview

 This program is what is called a "command line utility".

-To use the py scripts:
+To install and use the script:

 *  Install Python for Windows x64  -see immediately below